Daoist Traditions College Policies

 Confidentiality of Student Records

-In order to comply with federal regulations, Daoist Traditions has adopted institutional policies and procedures to be followed with regard to disclosure of information from the education records of current and former students.
+To comply with federal regulations, Daoist Traditions has adopted institutional policies and procedures to be followed concerning disclosure of information from the education records of current and former students.
 The student record policy of Daoist Traditions conforms to the Family Educational Rights and Privacy Act of 1974 (Public Law 93-380).
 Education records are in the custody of the Registrar.
 A student’s academic transcript is permanently maintained.
-Other documents are retained pursuant to administrative policies.
+Other documents are retained according to administrative policies.

 Copies of the student’s official Daoist Traditions transcript are released only on the written request of the student, and only after all obligations to the college, financial and otherwise, have been fulfilled.
 Transcripts received from other schools are the property of the college and are not copied or released.